Fresh water: Water distribution

 Saline water in oceans, seas and saline groundwater make up about 97% of all the water on Earth.
-Only 2.5–2.75% is fresh water, including 1.75–2% frozen in glaciers, ice and snow, 0.5–0.75% as fresh groundwater and soil moisture, and less than 0.01% of it as surface water in lakes, swamps and rivers.
+Only 2.5–2.75% is fresh water, including 1.75–2% frozen in glaciers, ice and snow, 0.5–0.75% as fresh groundwater.
+The water table is the level below which all spaces are filled with water, while the area above this level, where spaces in the rock and soil contain both air and water, is known as the unsaturated zone.
+The water in this unsaturated zone is referred to as soil moisture.

+Below the water table, the entire region is known as the saturated zone, and the water in this zone is called groundwater.
+Groundwater plays a crucial role as the primary source of water for various purposes including drinking, washing, farming, and manufacturing, and even when not directly used as a drinking water supply it remains vital to protect due to its ability to carry contaminants and pollutants from the land into lakes and rivers, which constitute a significant percentage of other people's freshwater supply.
+It is almost ubiquitous underground, residing in the spaces between particles of rock and soil or within crevices and cracks in rock, typically within 100 m of the surface, and soil moisture, and less than 0.01% of it as surface water in lakes, swamps and rivers.

 Freshwater lakes contain about 87% of this fresh surface water, including 29% in the African Great Lakes, 22% in Lake Baikal in Russia, 21% in the North American Great Lakes, and 14% in other lakes.
 Swamps have most of the balance with only a small amount in rivers, most notably the Amazon River.
 The atmosphere contains 0.04% water.
 In areas with no fresh water on the ground surface, fresh water derived from precipitation may, because of its lower density, overlie saline ground water in lenses or layers.
 Most of the world's fresh water is frozen in ice sheets.
 Many areas have very little fresh water, such as deserts.